 The Ellen Pettit Memorial Hall, known as The Memorial Hall is located on the High Street opposite the petrol station.

-For events and parties it is well suited for about 60 people but can just take 100 with theatre seating.
+This hall is well suited for events and parties with a capacity for about 60 people but can accommodate 100 people with a theatre seating arrangement.

 The hall’s location also makes it suitable for smaller events in Woburn Sands such as fundraising events and small classes.

 The hall is unique in that it has a small raised stage area and is well equipped with tables and chairs.
 There is also a fully fitted kitchen.

 The hall also has access to free wifi.

 There is no parking attached to the hall.
 Parking is available in Woburn Sands, subject to the normal restrictions, including a free shopper’s carpark within walking distance.
 Access to the hall is wheelchair-friendly.